collective/ZopeSkel/README.txt

   If you configure a proxy port a varnish_ cache server will be installed and configured as well.

-  To manage the ZEO server, Zope instance and, if chosen, Varnish server a simple ''bin/control'' script is created which can be used to quickly start, stop and restart the entire Plone deployment.
+  supervisord_ is used to manage the ZEO server, Zope instance and, if chosen, Varnish server.

 silva_buildout
   A basic buildout Silva instance.